TLynch1618/Deal-or-No-Deal/README.md

 I created the DoND file to settle an argument with a friend as to whether the game Deal or No Deal approximates the Monty Hall problem.
 Fortunately, I really enjoy coding and had fun making this.
-Unfortunately, my adept coding ability provided the irrefutable evidence that I was absolutely wrong.
+Unfortunately, my coding ability provided the irrefutable evidence that I was absolutely wrong.